vj0246/MindVault/README.md

 This is a meaningfully larger system than what exists today, but the foundation — entity extraction, relationship storage, BFS traversal, the visualization component — is already built and already running in production.
 The next phase is making the graph a destination, not a footnote.

 ---

-## A note on how this was built

-I worked with Claude (Anthropic) throughout this build as a pairing partner for implementation — writing and debugging code, reasoning through production incidents, and structuring architectural decisions.
-Every line shipped to production was reviewed, tested against real failures, and iterated on by me.
-The judgment calls — what to build, which trade-offs to accept, what "good enough" looks like for a free-tier-hosted multi-user system — were mine, made by working through dozens of real, live bugs rather than a single clean build.
-I'm saying this plainly because I think it's a more honest and more impressive story than pretending otherwise: knowing how to direct, debug, and ship with AI assistance is itself the skill, and it's the same skill I'd bring to a team.